timwhitlock/node-twitter-api/README.md

-# Twitter API 1.1 client for NodeJS
+# Twitter API library for NodeJS

+* Supports REST and Streaming APIs to version 1.1
-See examples for usage
+* See examples for usage